ojpro/Codevoyage/README.md

 npm run dev

 # then
- php artisan serve  # ⚡ you can create and alias for this command like mine `pas=php artisan serve`
+ php artisan serve  # ⚡ you can add an alias for this command like mine `pas=php artisan serve`
 ```

 Finaly I hope you like it.